Shocked to see that there was no blog post in August!

 Tim has provided a full pseudosection replacing Fig 5 (basalt RE46 composition) in Holland et al (2018).
 The original figure was only intended to show phase relations among the phases present at 1 bar, and how these extend to higher pressure.
 But as this was misinterpreted, the new figure shows the standard pseudosection.

 Simon has kindly written a new tutorial on calculating compatibility diagrams in THERMOCALC.
 This tutorial is the second of a three-part series that highlights the relationship between P-T projections, compatibility diagrams and pseudosections.
 If you’d like to try calculating some compatibility diagrams, or you’re interested in understanding more deeply how phase equilibrium calculations can be applied to rocks, I’d recommend this excellent short tutorial.

-I’ve just issued an update to the igneous set of x-eos, involving tiny changes to the thermo of orthopyroxene.
+I’ve just issued an update to the igneous set of x-eos, involving tiny changes to the thermo of orthopyroxene (provided by Tim Holland).
 This should prevent high-Ca orthopyroxene from being stable, as has been seen in some calculations on peridotite.
 I’ll let Jamie Connolly know, so hopefully this change will shortly be implemented in Perple_X too.